 Georgia's HOPE Program provides assistance with a portion of tuition to Georgia residents attending Georgia institutions of higher learning.
 The HOPE program includes three different categories.

-1) The HOPE Scholarship is available to eligible students enrolled in an associate degree program of study.
-2) The HOPE Grant is available to eligible students enrolled and earning credit in a credit hour diploma or technical certificate program of study.
-3) The HOPE GED Grant is available to eligible residents who have obtained their GED and enroll in a post-secondary institution.
-The HOPE GED Grant is a one-time award to those who qualify.
+- 1. The HOPE Scholarship is available to eligible students enrolled in an associate degree program of study. - The HOPE Grant is available to eligible students enrolled and earning credit in a credit hour diploma or technical certificate program of study. - 3.
+The HOPE GED Grant is available to eligible residents who have obtained their GED and enroll in a postsecondary institution.
+The HOPE GED Grant is a onetime award to those who qualify.

 Eligibility and residency requirements for each HOPE program (Scholarship, Grant and GED) are determined by state regulations.
 Regulations are subject to change.
 Academic success, academic progress, high school history, prior college experience, current enrollment status, and number of HOPE hours previously attempted are eligibility factors and are monitored by the Financial Aid Office in accordance to state regulations.
 For further information contact the Financial Aid Office.
+Note: HOPE does not pay for any fees.